wintwah243/Mapito/README.md

 ---

 ## What problem it solves
 Many beginners and early-career developers struggle with not knowing what to learn as there are many programming languages to choose, in what order, and how to practice effectively.
-Mapito solves this by generating a AI-generated learning roadmap based on the user’s goals — such as becoming a frontend developer or learning a specific language like Python — and combining it with practical tools like quizzes, a live code compiler, and AI-based mock interviews.
+Mapito solves this by generating an AI-generated learning roadmap based on the user’s goals — such as becoming a frontend developer or learning a specific language like Python — and combining it with practical tools like quizzes, a live code compiler, and AI-based mock interviews.

 ## Who it’s for
 Mapito is built for: